SteveRedka/uploadcare-ruby-next/README.md

     $ bundle

-Create your project in [Uploadcare dashboard](https://uploadcare.com/dashboard/) and copy its API keys from there.
+If already not, create your project in [Uploadcare dashboard](https://uploadcare.com/dashboard/?utm_source=github&utm_medium=referral&utm_campaign=uploadcare-ruby) and copy its API keys from there.

 Set your Uploadcare keys in config file or through environment variables `UPLOADCARE_PUBLIC_KEY` and `UPLOADCARE_SECRET_KEY`, or [configure your app yourself](#Configuration) if you are using